-- AM335X_PIN_SPI0_D1 and AM335X_PIN_SPI0_CS0 offsets in the Pin Controller registers to control muxing on the corresponding package pins. - MUX_MODE2 corresponds to muxing mode 2, as explained in the datasheet. - PIN_INPUT_PULLUP puts the pin in pull-up mode (remember that our pins support both pull-up and pull-down).
+- $0 \times 01d0$ and $0 \times 01d4$ are the offsets of the pad configuration registers to control muxing on the corresponding package pins.
+They correspond to the two register addresses that we previously found in the datasheet. - Muxing mode 2, is set for both pins, which follows what we saw in the datasheet. - PIN_INPUT_PULLUP puts the pin in pull-up mode (remember that our pins support both pull-up and pull-down).
 By design, an I2C line is never actively driven high, devices either pull the line low or let it floating.
 As we plug our device directly on the bus without more analog electronics, we need to enable the internal pull-up.